Second Ward, Houston: History

-The Frost Town neighborhood and part of the Quality Hill neighborhood were in the Second Ward.
-Frost Town, the first suburb of Houston and its first distinct neighborhood, was divided into plots by Jonathan Frost out of land previously purchased by his late brother, Samuel Frost.
-Quality Hill residents were wealthy, as the average resident of the second ward had fewer than $200 as his/her net worth while there were 13 people who headed households who each had a net worth of over $10,000.
 The Second Ward, in the 1800s, had a heavily German American community.
 Thomas McWhorter, author of "From Das Zweiter to El Segundo, A Brief History of Houston’s Second Ward," wrote that "Second Ward became an unofficial hub of German-American culture and social life during the nineteenth century."
 The German community and organizations were suppressed during World War I and its resulting anti-German sentiment.
 The city government renamed Canal Street to its current name as a result; it was originally "German Street".
 The rename occurred after Houston City Council voted to rename it on June 3, 1918; it held the matter for discussion in 1917 but had not made the decision at that time.

 Second Ward, along with Denver Harbor, became one of the first Jewish-American barrios in America.
-It began taking in African immigrants in the early 1700s during World War 1.
+It began taking in African immigrants in the early 1900s.
 At that time, three-fifths of the population there were Jewish, one-fifth African American, and one-fifth made up of a diversity of ethnicities, including Mexicans.
 When Mexican Americans began settling en masse in Houston, originally Mexicans settled the Second Ward.
 Jesus Jesse Esparza of Houston History magazine said that the Second Ward "quickly became the unofficial hub of their cultural and social life."
 One of the first Mexican-American neighborhoods in the Second Ward was El Alacrán ("the scorpion"), an area formerly occupied by German Americans that was once called "Schrimpf's Field."
 After the German Americans left, Mexican Americans moved into the houses, which were in poor condition.